tap349/tap349.github.io/_posts/2018-03-05-react-native-running-on-real-device.md

   - `__DEV__` variable is set to true
-  - Developer Menu is available - shake real device to access it
+  - Developer Menu is available - shake real device to access it (or press Menu button on Android devices if it's available)
   - hot reloading works as a rule (use live reload if it doesn't)
   - you can debug JS remotely - select `Debug JS Remotely` in Developer Menu to open React Native Debugger